saadhussain01306/Placement_Resources/Additionals/Readme.md

-## Some Imp Additional topics for last minute glance
+## Some Imp Additional topics for last minute revision